Buyer’s guide: Sennheiser Momentum Free vs In-ear Wireless

 Momentum Free vs Momentum In-ear Wireless

 Most listeners are either wireless or wired fans, so we’ll compare the Momentum Free and the In-ear Wireless first up.
 The two wireless headphones are very similar, with the same included accessories and the same frequency response.
-The 15Hz – 22000Hz response is broad, as you would expect from $200+ headphones.
-The In-ear Wireless runs Bluetooth 4.1, while the Free will feature 4.2.
+The 15Hz – 22000Hz response is broad, as you would expect from $130+ headphones.
+The In-ear Wireless runs Bluetooth 4.1, while the Free features 4.2.
 The upgrade to Bluetooth 4.2 is mainly focused on net speed and privacy upgrades, so it’s not that big of a deal for headphones users.

 The Free is a very minimalist design, with only a thin cable tethering the two earpieces together.
 The In-ear Wireless has a rigid neckband build, so this is the main point of difference.
-The Wireless has the advantage of having a longer battery life, but the feel and look of a neckband is not for everyone.
+The Wireless has the advantage of having a longer battery life, but the feel and look of a rigid neckband is not for everyone.
 If you’re not fussed with that, then the In-ear Wireless is likely the way to go in terms of Bluetooth builds.
-But if you’re more fashion conscious or hate any kind of extra weight on the headphone, then you’d probably be better served waiting for the release of the Momentum Free.
+But if you’re more fashion conscious or hate any kind of extra weight on the headphone, then you’d probably be better served by the Momentum Free.
 The In-ear Wireless is on the weightier side for neckband designs, so this is likely one of the reasons Sennheiser followed it up with the Free.

 Momentum In-Ears keep it simple with wired design

-For those on a budget or people aren’t yet sold on wireless, then Momentum In-Ears ($99) will be up your alley.
+For those on a budget or people aren’t yet sold on wireless, then Momentum In-Ears ($99) will right be up your alley.
 They have similar accessories to the other designs (including four eartip sizes) and also feature a 15Hz – 22000Hz frequency response.
 You get a 1.3m cable with an angled jack and integrated remote/mic.
 There’s different versions available for iOS and Android users to maintain remote functionality.

-The Momentum in-ear models all feature a ‘fun’ audio profile, with noticeably boosted bass and treble.
+The Momentum in-ear models feature a ‘fun’ audio profile, with noticeably boosted bass and treble.
 The bass is pushed without being excessive, while the treble is bright and has plenty of presence.
 The treble can get a bit harsh for some users, so if you’re sensitive to that they might not be the cans for you.
 Like most consumer headphones with boosted highs and lows, the mids do get somewhat recessed.
 The Momentum in-ears are balanced enough to sound good across a range of styles, including hip hop, pop and rock.